logisim-evolution/logisim-evolution/artwork/README.md

 ## SVG files ##

-* `logisim-evolution-logo-src.svg` - main logo project file (with texts as editable strings),
+* `logisim-evolution-logo.svg` - main logo project file (with texts as editable strings),
-* `logisim-evolution-logo.svg` - derived from main project file with all texts converted to paths,
 * `logisim-evolution-icon.svg` - project icon.

-"NOTE: To properly render the `logisim-evolution-logo-src.svg` (be it in-app, on the web page, or elsewhere) one must have all the used fonts installed on the build machine.
+"NOTE: To properly render the `logisim-evolution-logo.svg` (be it in-app, on the web page, or elsewhere) one must have all the used fonts installed on the build machine.
 Otherwise, your renderer/browser will substitute the fonts using available ones, which yields an incorrect image.
 Alternatively, you can either render your image to a bitmap (PNG image format is recommended, due to its lossless compression and transparency support)